Supports for businesses impacted by COVID-19

 Tourism and hospitality

 The COVID-19 Adaptation Fund is available to tourism and hospitality businesses to help with the costs of adapting your premises or operations for re-opening.
 Grant funding of between €500 and €15,000 is available.
 You can apply online through the Fáilte Ireland Trade Portal.
-Closing date for applications is 8 October 2020.
+Applications closed on 31 October 2020.

 Pubs, bars and nightclubs